LeonStansfield/TrafficSimulation/docs/readme.md

 * **`Interactivity`**: The simulation allows users to interact with the environment using the mouse.

     * **`Selection System`**: Users can click to select vehicles, roads, or intersections.
 A custom UI panel displays relevant statistics for the selected object, such as a vehicle's current and average speed, or a road's traffic count.
+Selected roads can be disabled and enabled, which removes them from the pathfinding network and forces vehicles to recalculate their paths.

     * **`Path Visualization`**: Selecting a vehicle renders its projected path as a ghost trail, visualizing the route it will take to its destination.